Note: All prices in US Dollars

 Symptoms of Magnesium Deficiency

-The best way to tell if you suffer from magnesium deficiency is by symptoms.
-Magnesium is very important for us to consume each day and is required for us to experience great health.
-Magnesium is necessary for approximately 350 biochemical reactions that take place in our bodies, including helping the digestive process, muscle function, producing energy, bone production, activating Vitamin B, helping create new cells, helping with muscle relaxation, and assisting with kidney, adrenal, nervous system and brain functions.
+The best way to tell if you suffer from magnesium deficiency is by evaluating your symptoms.
+Magnesium is now showing necessary for up to 600 biochemical reactions that take place in our bodies, including helping the digestive process, muscle function, producing energy, bone production, activating Vitamin B, helping create new cells, helping with muscle relaxation, and assisting with kidney, adrenal, nervous system and brain functions.

 The fourth most abundant mineral in the human body is magnesium.
-It is found in bones, red blood cells, teeth, and when combined with zinc and iron, help with the enzyme system.
-In 1971, Dr Fink printed in the 'Executive Health':
+It is found in bones, red blood cells, muscles and teeth.
+When it's combined with zinc and iron, magnesium also helps with the enzyme system.
+Even in 1971, Dr Fink noted the importance of mangnesium when he wrote in the 'Executive Health' journal:

 Early on, the initial symptoms resulting from a magnesium deficiency may be very subtle.
 Cramps, muscle twitches, or pain in the feet are often the early signs of a deficiency.
 If you choose to ignore these signs, many other issues can soon follow if the deficiency is not taken care of.

-Metabolism of fats and carbohydrates require many chemicals which are dependent on magnesium being present in the system.
-Henry Lukaski (physiologist) produced a study in 2002 showing that those who have a magnesium deficiency while taking part in moderate activities, use more energy, in turn becoming tired more quickly.
+Metabolism of fats and carbohydrates require many chemicals that are dependent on magnesium being present in the system.
+Henry Lukaski (physiologist) produced a study in 2002 showing that if you have a magnesium deficiency, you use more energy, which in turn makes you become tired more quickly.
 This was in comparison to those who had sufficient magnesium levels in their system.
 During this study he showed 10 postmenopausal women who were given a magnesium sufficient diet for 35 days, and then followed with a diet that was magnesium deficient for 93 days, followed again by a diet that had sufficient levels of magnesium for 93 days.
 When the levels of magnesium were low, more oxygen was used, and increased heart rate was also noted during physical activity.
-When magnesium was low, more energy was required to do low level activities, than during the phases where all were placed on a magnesium sufficient diet.
+Therefore more energy was required to do low level activities, than during the phases where all subjects were placed on a magnesium sufficient diet.
 Other similar studies have shown the same results; more oxygen and energy is required when magnesium levels are low in the body.
 If you are constantly tired and have low energy levels, a magnesium supplement might be a great addition to the diet.

 CFS, or chronic fatigue syndrome, is also often diagnosed with magnesium deficient diets.
 Our body slows down during deficiency, resulting in slower cellular functioning, making the body sluggish.
 Fatigue eventually kicks in.
 Cox performed a study in 1991 in England and reported that all patients who had CFS, also had lower red blood cell and magnesium levels.
 It was also noted that when magnesium supplements were used, this issue could be greatly improved.
 In a blind study with 32 patients, a placebo injection was used to treat those with CFS; 15 of the randomly chosen patients received the magnesium supplement, and 17 were injected with water.
 Those who were injected with the magnesium supplement showed higher energy levels and less fatigue.